 These resources promote advocacy for systems change at the government and district levels.

 This guide provides a framework along with step-by-step directions for requesting a gubernatorial proclamation, engaging a variety of stakeholder groups, promoting awareness of SPAW in your state, and collaborating with colleagues from across the country.
+You can download the guide here.

 This advocacy roadmap contains a set of resources to help individuals and state associations advocate for recommended policies and practices to improve school safety.